• Skip to primary navigation

 Pin

-Today’s recipe comes from my husband’s grandmother and is a treasured family recipe she made for years and years.
+Today’s recipe comes from my kids' great grandmother and is a treasured family recipe she made for decades.

-And knowing how nostalgic grandma’s banana pudding was, I just had to get the recipe.
+Knowing how nostalgic grandma’s banana pudding was, I just had to get her recipe.

 Close up of a large white round casserole dish with homemade banana pudding and meringue on top